RosDelgado/omega-Ord-MAP/README.md

 For that, we compare their predictive performance using three metrics for hyper-parameter tuning in random forests models: the error rate, the standardized Mean Absolute Error (SMAE), and the standardized interval-sensitive metric SMAE.int.
 We also assess the sensitivity of results to the choice of the length assigned to the rightmost interval.

 We consider the real-world Facial age dataset (https://www.kaggle.com/datasets/frabbisw/facial-age)

-It uses the content in https://github.com/giuliabinotto/ IntervalScaleClassification, which correspond to Section 4 fot the same paper, where scripts facilitate the computation of two ordinal metrics, Mean Absolute Error (MAE) and Total Cost (TC), alongside their interval scale counterparts introduced in the paper, with a specific section designed to address scenarios in which the rightmost interval is unbounded.

 ___________________________

 ## Specific R scripts